Table of Contents

 No one wants to harm a child, especially an innocent infant.
 Sadly, accidents are inevitable.
 If your child is injured or suffers an untimely death, our accident lawyers are here to help.

-As one of California’s biggest personal injury law firms, Arash Law has helped parents and families recover compensation for injuries and deaths caused by defective products.
-We have recovered more than half a billion dollars in compensation for our clients.
+As a personal injury law firm in California, Arash Law has helped parents and families pursue compensation for injuries and deaths caused by defective products.
+We have the resources and experience to handle complex personal injury cases.
 We are here to help if your child was injured due to a crib or another product intended for babies and kids.
-Call our industry-recognized personal injury attorneys today at (888) 488-1391, and we’ll help you fight for the justice you deserve.
+Call our personal injury attorneys at (888) 488-1391, and weโll help you understand your legal options.

-Our powerhouse attorneys provide legal representation throughout California, including in Los Angeles, San Francisco, Lancaster, San Diego, Palmdale, Fresno, San Bernardino, Bakersfield, Long Beach, Anaheim, Oakland, and Fremont.
-We can come to your location — anytime, anywhere.
+Our attorneys provide legal representation to clients throughout California, including in Los Angeles, San Francisco, Lancaster, San Diego, Palmdale, Fresno, San Bernardino, Bakersfield, Anaheim, Oakland, and Fremont.
+We can arrange a consultation at a convenient location in California.